Kuwait Travel Information

 Being a strict Muslim society dress in public should be modest.
 Homosexuality is illegal, as is any public display of affection between men and women, and unmarried couples are not allowed to stay together.
 Alcohol is not permitted in Kuwait, and the use of this or the importation of obscene material can be punished with imprisonment.
 Photography near industrial, military or government buildings is illegal, including oil fields.
 Religious customs should be respected, particularly during the month of Ramadan when eating, drinking and smoking during daylight hours should be discreet as it is forbidden by the Muslim culture.
 It is important to carry identification at all times.

 Most aspects of the business culture are conservative.
 Dress should be formal and conservative (particularly for women) and greetings should be between same sexes only.
 There is often accompanying small talk when meeting someone for the first time.
 Be sure to adhere to local customs.
 Affection between opposite sexes is not shown in public and in general take the lead from a woman when greeting her.
 Most business is conducted in English, although using a few words of Arabic (particularly for titles) will be appreciated.
-It can be difficult to conduct business in Kuwait as the working week runs from Saturday to Wednesday, often with some non-government businesses working from Sunday to Thursday.
-Business hours vary, but are usually from 7am to 1pm and 4pm to 10pm.
+The working week runs from Sunday to Thursday; business hours vary, but are usually from 7am to 1pm and 4pm to 10pm.
 Government offices and banks are usually open from 8am to 2pm.

 Full international direct dialling is available in Kuwait.
 The country code is +965 and the outgoing international code is 00, followed by the relevant country code (e.g. 0044 for the United Kingdom).
 City/area codes are not required.
 There are two national GSM mobile telephone networks, which have active roaming agreements with most international mobile phone operators.
 Internet cafes are available throughout the country.